kgisl/project-ideas/markdownTOC.md

 # Generate ToC

-**Skills Required**:  HTML, CSS and Javascript and basic familiarity with the Markdown format.
+**Skills Required**:  HTML, CSS and Javascript and basic familiarity (especially headers) with the Markdown format.

 ## The Challenge